 The Pennsylvania officer shelter is in overall satisfactory condition.
 There is evidence of water infiltration through the roof with water staining noted in the ceiling insulation and tiles.
-The east shelter window leaks.
+The east shelter window leaks and the floor tiles are in poor condition.
 The vinyl flooring throughout the shelter is delaminating.
 The exterior floor drain is clogged and can potentially lead to flooding problems in the shelter basement.
 The steps at the base of the shelter foundation exhibit movement creating a gap between the steps and the shelter.

-Based on the findings of the 2012 inspections, the bridge is capable of safely supporting the posted load.
+Based on the findings of the 2014 inspections, the bridge is capable of safely supporting the posted load.